adamscott/godot-website/collections/_release_4_5/entry-platforms-apple-export-to-visionos.md

 text: |
   You can now export for Apple’s XR platform, visionOS, making Godot projects compatible with the Apple Vision Pro.

   Godot 4.5 marks the first step of visionOS’ native integration.
+For this, we would like to thank Apple's visionOS engineering team for their support of the Godot Engine.

+  This is kinda a big deal: this is the first new platform supported natively by Godot since the project was open-sourced!

   Currently, it is only possible to export a project as a "windowed app".
 Your game will appear as a window, floating in the user's 3D space.
 We expect to support fully immersive experiences in the future.
-We’ll keep you in the loop.

-  This is kinda a big deal: this is the first new platform supported natively by Godot since the project was open-sourced!

-  For this, we would like to thank Apple's visionOS engineering team for their support to the Godot engine.
 contributors:
   - name: Ricardo Sanchez-Saez
     github: rsanchezsaez